 Innovation Voucher Scheme

-The University of Surrey’s 2019 Innovation Voucher Scheme funds collaborative projects between small and medium enterprises (SMEs) and our world-leading academics.
+The University of Surrey’s Innovation Voucher Scheme funds collaborative projects between small and medium-sized enterprises (SMEs) and our world-class academics.

 Areas of academic expertise

-We have a host of specialisms you can access as part of the scheme, for example:
+We have a host of specialisms you can access under the Scheme, for example: